Logitech Unifying Receiver Not Detected in Windows [Solved]

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to the flagged mouse device to automatically download and install the correct version of this driver (you can do this with the FREE version).
+3) Click the Update button next to the flagged mouse device and/or USB port to automatically download and install the correct version of that driver (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).